Finding, Fixing and Future-Proofing your Moodle Courses

 Accessible File Solution

 The Brickfield Accessibility Toolkit has an accessible file solution that integrates with Moodle.
-With this, learners can convert documents into more accessible formats to suit individual choice.
+With this, learners can convert documents into more accessible formats to suit individual choices.

 Amongst the alternate files available are: